rontarrant/gtkDcoding/docs/_posts/2019-07-05-0050-mvc-iii-comboboxtext-add-remove.md

 ---
-title: 0050 – MVC Part III – ComboBoxText - Adding and Removing Items
+title: "0050: MVC Part III – ComboBoxText - Adding and Removing Items"
 layout: post
 topic: mvc
 description: A demonstration of how to add and remove items from the GTK ComboBoxText.